microsoft/pai/contrib/python-sdk/README.md

 - _In job container_ - upload `<html-result>` to `<workspace>/jobs/<job-name>/output`
 - _Local_ -  wait and query the job state until its status to be `SUCCEEDED`
 - _Local_ - download `<html-result>` to local and open it with web browser

+### How to launch a remote jupyter server and connect it

+Sometimes user may want to launch a remote jupyter server and do some work on it interactively.
+To do this, just add `--interactive` in `job notebook` command.
+After submitting the job, a link like `http://x.x.x.x:port/notebooks/<notebook>` will be opened in your browser.
+Since it takes a while to start the container, please wait and refresh the page until the notebook opens.
+Use the default token `abcd` (unless it is overriden by `--token <token>`) to login the notebook.

 ## Other FAQ of CLI